Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 A guide to building models that are bigger than your computer memory.

 Data pipelines are the backbone of any data-intensive project.
-As datasets grow beyond memory size (“out-of-core”), handling them efficiently becomes challenging.
+As datasets grow beyond memory size ("out-of-core"), handling them efficiently becomes challenging.
 [Dask](https://docs.dask.org/en/stable/) enables effortless management of large datasets (out-of-core), offering great compatibility with Numpy and Pandas.

 This article focuses on the seamless integration of Dask (for handling out-of-core data) with Taipy, a Python library used for pipeline orchestration and scenario management.